MHAO213/Color-Transfer-between-Images/README.md

 This program is the implementation of the paper [*Color Transfer between Images*](https://www.cs.tau.ac.il/~turkel/imagepapers/ColorTransfer.pdf) by Erik Reinhard, Michael Ashikhmin, Bruce Gooch and Peter Shirley.

 ## Features
-- Read BMP file (source/target image)
+- Read BMP/PNG/JPG file (source/target image)
 - Calculate the mean and STD of each channel
 - Implement the RGB color transfer algorithm
     - Convert images from RGB to ℓαβ color space